 My husband always reminds me to go slowly.
-You see, I have this habit of talking faster than I can think, and thinking faster than I can do, and well it tends to leave me quite jumbled up sometimes.
+You see, I have this habit of talking faster than I can think, and thinking faster than I can do, and well it tends to leave me quite jumbled up at times.
 All of my frustrations, glitches, and difficulties seem to arise the moment I start getting ahead of myself and leave the present moment.

 As a result, I’ve started working on going slowly, not only in my speech but in all aspects of life.
-And I’ve surprisingly realized that simply by slowing down, I'm able to respond more often than react.
+And, I’ve surprisingly realized that simply by slowing down, I'm able to respond more often than react.
 I’m able to think and communicate from a place of greater Love and calm.

 Going slowly allows us to become more conscious, mindful and aware of our state of being, and therefore our state of doing.
 It allows us to process and respond, rather than to react.
 When we go slowly, we’re able to see things more clearly and fully experience life.
 Our society, and entire lives for many of us, has been built on multitasking, hectic schedules and running from one thing to the next.
 When we take a moment to go slowly, however, we come to realize that we are in full control, rather than our thoughts, emotions, and schedules controlling us.
 By slowing down, our actions follow our awareness rather than the other way around.

 So what are some ways we can go slowly in our everyday lives?
 Here are my favorite tips to help get you started!

 - Pause Before Speaking.
 Even if you think you know what you want to say or have the answer to a question, pause before responding.
 Allow your mind a moment to process things so you can respond from a place of deep awareness, rather than react on autopilot without even realizing it.
 By pausing we allow ourselves the opportunity to make a conscious choice rather than remaining stuck in our habitual way of doing things.
 We open ourselves up to the possibility of change.